-The following is second installment in a five-part series on the core issues facing academic science today that will comprise the foundation of our first book, targeted for publication later this year.
+The following is the second installment in a five-part series on the core issues facing academic science today that will comprise the foundation of our first book, targeted for publication later this year.

 We know that knowledge builds on itself such that answering interesting questions typically leads to more questions.
 The type and style of questions that are asked and answered is highly dependent on the person doing the asking, thereby making the composition of the scientific research workforce incredibly important.
 There are a lot of scientists working in many different (and sometimes seemingly unrelated) spaces, and so our scientific understanding is constantly expanding in starts and stops, leaving many gaps in our understanding within and between fields.
 While it would be wonderful to systematically fill in these gaps, the reality is that many revolutionary advances in science can trace their origins to chance encounters between scientists from different areas of study that spark new ideas and thinking.
 People (and their relationships with each other) drive scientific advances.